 Recommended Hotel: The Westin Huntsville

-Start at the Gulf Coast Exploreum Museum, then check out Fort Conde’s cannons.
+In Mobile, start at the Gulf Coast Exploreum Museum, then check out Fort Conde’s cannons.
 Tour the USS Alabama, and splash in the fountains of the Eastern Shore Center.
 See the koi at Bellingrath Gardens and Home, or hang with the locals at Dauphin Island Sea Lab and Estuarium.
 Feed the ducks at Mobile Memorial Gardens or catch an event at the famous Bienville Square.

 Recommended Stay: Boho Home in Midtown